ppone/docs/integrations/avalara.md

 ### Invoices

 Creating an invoice will produce a sales invoice on Avalara.
-Modifying or deleting an invoice will produce the corresponding adjustment on Avalara.
+Modifying an invoice will produce the corresponding adjustment on Avalara, but only if you select the "Calculate Taxes" option when editing the invoice.
+Deleting an invoice will void the transaction on Avalara.

 ### Credit Notes

 Creating a credit note will produce a return invoice on Avalara.
 The amounts on the return invoice will be negative to reverse the sales tax that was originally collected on the credited items.

+ Modifying a credit note will produce the corresponding adjustment on Avalara, but only if you select the "Calculate Taxes" option when editing the credit note.
+Deleting a credit note will void the transaction on Avalara.

 ### Estimates

 Estimates will create tax as a sales order on Avalara in order to provide you and your customer with an accurate sales tax estimate.
 However, the sales tax on the estimate will not be filed on a tax return unless that estimate is converted into an invoice.

+If you modify an estimate you must select the "Calculate Taxes" option to re-calculate taxes.

 ## Limitations